PagerDuty/public-support-scripts/README.md

 ./name-of-script.lang <options>
 ```

-As opposed to requring it to be run as follows, although it is also an option:
+As opposed to requiring it to be run as follows, although it is also an option:

 ```
 <interpreter> name-of-script.lang <options>